dotnet/docs-aspire/docs/frameworks/dapr.md

 # Use Dapr with .NET Aspire

-[Distributed Application Runtime (Dapr)](https://docs.dapr.io/) offers developer APIs, which run as a sidecar process and abstract away the common complexities of the underlying cloud platform, resulting in a low-maintenance, serverless, and scalable platform. [.NET Aspire](../get-started/aspire-overview.md) provides an opinionated configuration around the underlying cloud platform.

-Dapr and Aspire work hand-in-hand to help you build simple, portable, resilient, and secured microservices at-scale on Azure.
-Dapr provides APIs for building reliable, secure microservices, while Aspire provides built-in service discovery, resiliency, and health checks.
-By combining Dapr with Aspire, you can improve your local development experience and focus on writing and implementing .NET-based distributed applications instead of setting up your local environment.
+[Distributed Application Runtime (Dapr)](https://docs.dapr.io/) offers developer APIs that run as a sidecar process and abstract away the common complexities of the underlying cloud platform.
+Dapr and Aspire work together to improve your local development experience.
+By using Dapr with Aspire, you can focus on writing and implementing .NET-based distributed applications instead of spending extra time with local onboarding.

-In this guide, you'll learn how to take advantage of Dapr's abstraction layer and Aspire's opinionated configuration of cloud technologies.
+In this guide, you'll learn how to take advantage of Dapr's abstraction and Aspire's opinionated configuration of cloud technologies to build simple, portable, resilient, and secured microservices at-scale on Azure.

 ## Prerequisites